aamirabbas110/rep1/README.md

 # Lightning House Logo

 This project showcases a simple HTML and CSS implementation to create a house structure with an animated lightning effect.
+This code is contributed by <a href=https://www.alightmotionapk.com/>Alight Motion Pro</a>

 ## Table of Contents